 In a May 1, 2020 post on the MCS blog site, the authors of the article on 2020 ditchbank surveys stated that "We have sampled enough areas at this point to feel reasonably certain that some areas will experience issues with RBSB this season.
 To what extent is yet to be determined."
-Thus, it appears that soybean producers, especially those with later-than-normal plantings, should be extra diligent for this insect in 2020.
-This possible RBSB infestation that is predicted will be monitored to see if it does in fact occur as the survey numbers predict.
+Thus, it appears that soybean producers, especially those with later-than-normal plantings, should be extra diligent for this insect in all years.

 Dr. Whitney Crowe, MSU Ext.
-Entomologist, has posted 2022 RBSB Ditch Bank Survey results on the Miss.
-Crops.com website (click here, here, and here for results through Apr.
-22, 2022).
-Go to the MCS website for survey results from future years.
+Entomologist, has posted RBSB Ditch Bank Survey results on the Miss.
+Crops.com website [click here, here, and here for results through Apr.
+22, 2022].